karlpaeng/SIMSDroid2/README.md

-# SIMSDroid2
+# SariSari POS
- POS and IMS for small businesses
+ POS (Point of Sale) and Inventory Management System for small businesses and sari-sari stores